Rachel Corrie: Military investigation

-The Israeli army's report [seen by The Guardian], said:
+The Israeli army's report seen by The Guardian said:

 On June 26, 2003, The Jerusalem Post quoted an Israeli military spokesman as saying that Corrie had not been run over and that the operator had not seen her:

 The driver at no point saw or heard Corrie.
-She was standing behind debris which obstructed the view of the driver and the driver had a very limited field of vision due to the protective cage he was working in....
+She was standing behind debris which obstructed the view of the driver and the driver had a very limited field of vision due to the protective cage he was working in ...
 The driver and his commanders were interrogated extensively over a long period of time with the use of polygraph tests and video evidence.
 They had no knowledge that she was standing in the path of the tractor.
 An autopsy of Corrie's body revealed that the cause of death was from falling debris and not from the tractor physically rolling over her.
 It was a tragic accident that never should have happened.

-The classified IDF report made no mention of the pathologist's conclusion.

 Howard Blume told that IDF stated:

 [a bulldozer with 2 crews] was engaged in "routine terrain leveling and debris clearing", not building demolition.
-Quoting from the IDF report, Corrie died "as a result of injuries sustained when earth and debris accidentally fell on her....
+Quoting from the IDF report, Corrie died "as a result of injuries sustained when earth and debris accidentally fell on her ...
 Ms. Corrie was not run over by the bulldozer," he added, IDF also claimed she was possibly "in a blindspot for the bulldozer operators and "behind an earth mound", so they did not see that she was in harm's way.